Brominated Vegetable Oil, Flame Retardants, and Bromine Toxicity

 It would probably be a good idea for consumers to investigate the type of flame retardant added to a household product that they want to buy.
 Although many people never think of doing this, it could be a good practice to start, for our sake and for the sake of other people.
 Chemical problems in the environment can stay with us for a long time.
 The problem with BFRs is a reminder that what we do today can affect the future.

 - CFR - Code of Federal Regulations Title 21 from the FDA

 - Soda and brominated vegetable oil from the Mayo Clinic

 - A Case of Bromism from Europe PubMed Central (Europe PMC)

 - Reference to University of Hohenheim Study from The Star newspaper (Please note that while the information in the article is useful, the headline is out of date.
-As far as I know, the Coca-Cola company has now removed BVO from its products, at least in North America.)
+The Coca-Cola and Pespi Cola companies have now removed BVO from their products, at least in North America.)